apache/parquet-cpp/README.md

 Incremental builds can be done afterwords with just `make`.

+## Using with Apache Arrow

+Arrow provides some of the memory management and IO interfaces that we use in parquet-cpp.
+By default, Parquet links to Arrow's shared libraries.
+If you wish to statically-link the Arrow symbols instead, pass `-DPARQUET_ARROW_LINKAGE=static`.

 ## Testing

 This library uses Google's `googletest` unit test framework.
 After building